psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 *The Beirniad reference is perhaps a reference to a Welsh language article entitled "Hen Brydyddion Cwmaman A LLangiwg" (Google translate: "Former Brethren of Cwmamman and Llangiwg") in Y Beirniad, Autumn 1862, [p.204-220](https://journals.library.wales/view/2179996/2181214/59#?xywh=-1477%2C-4%2C5109%2C3370).*

-Mr Owen then proposes his own explanation for the goings on in Llandebie, wjich appears to be that Moggridge must have been exposed to the term "diodles* and it's translation of sin-eater but not fully appreciated the context:
+Mr Owen then proposes his own explanation for the goings on in Llandebie, which appears to be that Moggridge must have been exposed to the term "diodles" and its translation as "sin-eater" but not fully appreciated the context:

 > And now for my suggestion.
 I think it is beyond a doubt that Mr. Moggridge had some foundation for his assertion, and that it reached him somehow or other from Llandebie.
 The vicar of Llandebie, as also of the neighbouring parish of Bettws, from 1804 to 1850, was the Rev. John Williams.
 The road from Llandebie to Bettws runs right across the opening of Cwmamman.
 Well, after the old vicar's death, my father bought at the vicarage sale a quantity of Welsh books and periodicals.
 Among them was Robert Jones of Rhoslan’s *Drych*, which was a great favourite of mine when a boy.
 It must be borne in mind that that is a North Walian work, and that *diodles*, or *diodlys*, is a North Walian term.
 In the Welsh-English Dictionary by "T. Lewis and others," published at Carmarthen in 1805, there is no mention of *diodlys, cwpan y meirw, clul coffa, bwyd cenad meirw, bara rhan,* or *cacen gwyl y meirw*.
 The term, therefore, most probably heard by Mr. Moggridge was the term applied to the North Walian custom described by Robert Jones; and that it came either directly or indirectly from the vicar of Llandebie is very possible.
 This may appear to an Englishman a very minute point to attach importance to; but it must be remembered that in Welsh Wales (in Llandebie at any rate) there is not a field, nor a clump of trees, nor a rivulet, nor a custom, that has not its own appropriate name.
 In a succeeding letter I propose to deal with Aubrey, with Miss Hope's Pembrokeshire minister, and with each item of the North Walian custom described by Pennant and others.
 >